 We do not sell direct because we want you to benefit from the expertise of your dealer.
 When you buy a boat you need a partner to help you with boat operation, registration, and after the sale service.
-Your authorized Avalon or Tahoe dealer will be your partner.
+Your authorized Avalon dealer will be your partner.
 Find an authorized dealer here.

 We want you to benefit from the expertise of your dealer.
 When you buy a boat you need a partner to help you with boat operation, registration, and after the sale service.
 Your authorized Avalon or Tahoe dealer will be your partner.
 However the if the dealer is unavailable or unable to satisfy your request please go HERE to contact us for the part you need